 But this executive had been extremely reluctant to go through with it.
-The night before he’d said to the PR manager: ‘do I have to do it?’.
+The night before he’d said to the PR manager: ‘do I have to be media trained?’.
 She had insisted and good on her for doing so!

 After just 15 minutes, he was telling me how very useful it was.

-This reluctance is something we find an awful lot.
+This reluctance to be media trained is something we find an awful lot.
 Key executives and spokespeople – the exact same people who are in the front line of talking to the media on behalf of their organisation – are almost always extremely loath to be media trained.